exosports/transit/README.md

 ### Transit
 >A radiative-transfer code for planetary atmospheres

-Transit calculates the transmission or emission flux spectrum of a planetary atmosphere with application to extrasolar-planet transit and eclipse observations, respectively.
-Transit computes the spectra by solving for the one-dimensional line-by-line radiative-transfer equation for a plane-parallel atmospheric model.
+Transit calculates the transmission or emission spectrum of a planetary atmosphere with application to extrasolar-planet transit and eclipse observations, respectively.
+Transit computes the spectra by solving the one-dimensional line-by-line radiative-transfer equation for an atmospheric model.

 <a href="https://www.youtube.com/watch?v=-GHBFHyeI14" target="_blank"><img src="https://github.com/pcubillos/transit/blob/master/doc/ScreenShot.jpg"
 alt=""border="10" /></a>